lauragracem/m1-0225-code-solutions/dom-querying/dom-query-quiz-notes.md

   querySelectorAll()

 - Why might you want to assign the return value of a DOM query to a variable?
+  So you can just call on the variable instead of writing out `document.querySelector()` every time.

-- What `console` method allows you to inspect the properties of a DOM element object?
+- What `console` method allows you to inspect the properties of a DOM element object? console.dir()

 - Why would a `<script>` tag need to be placed at the bottom of the HTML content instead of at the top?
   The browser needs to read through the HTML page before JavaScript can access them.